flow-tools-dev/flow-state/README.md

 setUserProfile({ meh: {} }, true); // full state replacement.
 Removes description, user, etc. Just have meh now.
 ```

-Grab a slice of state, which will optimize your renders for you naturally via React's useSyncExternalStore, and also go buck-wild.
+Grab a slice of state, which will optimize your renders for you, and also go buck-wild.
 For more details, see the API docs below.

 ```ts
 import { useUserSelector } from '../userStore';